Ozone Water Treatment

 Bubble diffusion is the oldest and simplest method for dissolving ozone into water.
 This is essentially a porous device used for breaking the gas into small bubbles at the bottom of a water column to allow the bubbles to slowly rise to the top of the column and dissolve into water.

-The pore size of the diffuser will affect the size of gas bubble that is created with the bubble diffuser.
+The pore size of the diffuser will affect the size of the gas bubbles that are created with the bubble diffuser.
 Two smaller bubbles will have greater surface area than one bubble of the same gas volume.
 Greater surface area will achieve improved contact with the gas bubble and water, therefore increasing the rate of mass transfer of ozone into water.
 It is important when choosing a bubble diffuser to find the smallest pore size possible.

 The height of the water column that ozone is bubbled into will affect the mass transfer efficiency greatly.
 The diffuser should be placed at the bottom of the column, this way, the gas bubble must travel the greatest distance within the water column prior to escaping into the head space.
 Taller columns will lengthen the time duration that the bubble is in contact with the water and can dissolve into the water.
 More importantly, taller columns will create a higher pressure at the bottom of the column.
 This high pressure will exert greater force on the surface of the bubble and force more gas into solution.

-A venturi injector is a very common method of ozone injection in industrial application.
-A venturi injector combines a method for ozone injection and provides good mass transfer efficiency in one device.
+A venturi injector is a very common method of ozone injection in industrial applications.
+A venturi injector combines a method for ozone injection, and provides good mass transfer efficiency in one device.
 A venturi injector requires a pressure differential across the device to create a vacuum to pull ozone gas into the device.
 Then, using mixing vanes the gas is thoroughly mixed with the water.

-A venturi injector creates the very small bubbles desired for great mass transfer, and a violent mixing action to dissolve gas into water.
+A venturi injector creates very small bubbles desired for great mass transfer and a violent mixing action to dissolve gas into water.
 Using a venturi injector alone may achieve mass transfer rates of 90%.

 We suggest placing pressure gauges directly at the inlet and outlet of the venturi injector.
 This will help with troubleshooting and determine the effectiveness of the device.